 Statements Can Harm Your Case

-For the prosecution, some of the strongest evidence in a criminal case is an admission or other statements made by a defendant.
+For the prosecution, some of the h2est evidence in a criminal case is an admission or other statements made by a defendant.
 Juries and judges alike will rely heavily on any statements you might make to police, which is why prosecutors and cops will try very hard to make sure you make ones that help their case.

-Police will try to get you to give a written admission of your alleged crimes as this is the strongest piece of evidence they can enter against you in your case, but that is not the only tool in the police arsenal.
+Police will try to get you to give a written admission of your alleged crimes as this is the h2est piece of evidence they can enter against you in your case, but that is not the only tool in the police arsenal.
 Police can also draft reports of any statements you make in their presence, and even if their recollection of your statements, the inflection of your tone, or the meaning of your words doesn’t match with your own, judges and juries are frequently biased to believe the officer.

 Even if your statement doesn’t include an outright admission of the crimes, it could include statements that contradict key defenses in your case.
 For example, you may misstate a name of an alibi witness or describe events differently than you will later at trial.
 Any inconsistencies can lead a fact-finder to believe that you are untrustworthy or just outright lying.